Bilal-Mubeen/Initial-Setup-of-a-New-NodeJs-Project-using-Docker/README.md

 # Initial-Setup-of-a-New-NodeJs-Project-using-Docker
-A simple boiler plate for the initial setup of project using docker.
-No need to install any thing .
+A simple boiler plate for the initial setup of NodeJS project using docker.
+Just install docker and run the application on any OS .